khangtictoc/CTF-Writeup-Practice/Linux/Overthewire/Bandit/23-bandit.md

 `cp solve.sh /var/spool/bandit24`<br>
 - Wait at most 60 seconds for the cron do its work.<br>
 - Check the passwd.txt <br>
+✌: According to the chall said, I should be proud of myself.
+And I did !!! 😎
 #### Password for next level: UoMYTrfrBFHyQXmg6gzctqAwOmw1IohZ